What can an executor of an estate be held liable for?

 When tackling the administration for the first time or on your own it is almost inevitable that you will make a mistake during the probate process.
 Unfortunately a genuine mistake can sometimes snowball into a much bigger and often expensive problem that can be very complicated to resolve.

-The executor of an estate can be held personally financially liable for a mistake that results in a loss to the estate.
+The executor of an estate can be held personally liable for a mistake that results in a loss to the estate.
 If something goes wrong but you can prove that you acted with reasonable care you may be allowed to settle the financial loss through the estate.
-However if the value of the assets in the estate is not enough to cover the costs you will be held personally liable to pay the shortfall.
+However if the value of the assets in the estate is not enough to cover the costs you will be held financially liable to pay the shortfall.

 As an executor you should do your research and take the necessary precautions to protect the estate and yourself.
 This can be by obtaining insurance that will cover you in case something goes wrong or taking the advice of someone with the relevant knowledge and experience to help avoid making a mistake in the first place.